matrix-org/meshsim/README.md

 servers around.
 Servers connect to the nearest 5 nodes within the given latency threshold.

+The bandwidth and latency of individual network links can be override by clicking on the link (which will turn red) and adjusting the specific values.

 Traffic on the network is visualised in realtime by having servers emit telemetry to the simulator via websocket, showing which events are emitted and received from which server via which network link.
 Events are shown as